Diyigelieren/cline/.clinerules/workflows/extension-release.md

 			<h4 style={{ margin: "5px 0 5px" }}>Previous Updates:</h4>
 			<ul style={ulStyle}>
 				<li>
-					<b>Model Favorites:</b> You can now mark your favorite models when using Cline & OpenRouter providers for
+					<b>Model Favorites:</b> You can now mark your favorite models when using Kline & OpenRouter providers for
 					quick access!
 				</li>
 				<li>
 					<b>Faster Diff Editing:</b> Improved animation performance for large files, plus a new indicator in chat
-					showing the number of edits Cline makes.
+					showing the number of edits Kline makes.
 				</li>
 				<li>
 					<b>New Auto-Approve Options:</b> Turn off Cline's ability to read and edit files outside your workspace.